LaCumbancha/charlatan/README.md

-# charlatan
+# Charlatan
-Chrome extension that map a phone number to its Whatsapp API
+Chrome extension that map a phone number to its Whatsapp API.